codio/site/source/docs/ide/boxes/installsw/file-locations.html.md

 The code workspace you see in the project file tree is located at `/home/codio/workspace` or `~/workspace`.

 ## Software dependencies
-For G1 (first generation) Boxes, all languages, databases, web servers and other [installable software components](/docs/ide/boxes/installsw/) are located in the `/home/codio/.parts ` folder.
+All new projects that you create will be G2 boxes.
+All languages, databases, web servers and other installable software components are typically located in the `/home/codio/etc ` folder.

-For G2 (second generation) Boxes, all languages, databases, web servers and other [installable software components](/docs/ide/boxes/installsw/) are located in the `/home/codio/etc ` folder.
+For first generation projects, you can still use Box Parts and the installed software is located in the `/home/codio/.parts ` folder.